canton7/RestEase/README.md

 By default, query parameter values will be serialized by calling `ToString()` on them.
 This means that the primitive types most often used as query parameters - `string`, `int`, etc - are serialized correctly.

-However, you can also specify a string format to use.
-If the type implements `IFormattable`, then your string format is passed to the `IFormattable.ToString()` method.
-(`null` is passed for the IFormatProvider argument, meaning that the current thread's culture is used if applicable).

-You specify a format using the `Format` property of the `[Query]` attribute, for example:
+However, you can also specify a string format to use using the `Format` property of the `[Query]` attribute, for example:

 ```csharp
 public interface ISomeApi